Tierra del Fuego Expedition

 Tierra del Fuego, a land of contrasts, holds within the essence of its settlers a history full of courage and exploration.
 Through the centuries, it has witnessed the struggle of humankind to conquer and understand its surroundings.

-In addition to the incredible King Penguins, there is a rich fauna throughout the island and the fjords.
+In addition to the incredible King Penguins, a rich fauna exists throughout the island and fjords.

 The Strait of Magellan is an important maritime route located at the southern tip of South America.
 In 1520, it was first navigated by a European vessel led by the Portuguese explorer Hernando de Magallanes.
 The Strait of Magellan connects the Atlantic and Pacific Oceans, providing an alternative for trade and navigation between both oceans.